MBSI-Inc/yolov8-pupil-detect/TUTORIAL.md

 ## Step 3: Predict on an image

 - Create a folder, add a 640x640 image on it (ideally with something relevant to your training data).
 - Read and run the `step3_predict_img.py` file.

 ## Step 4: Predict on camera

 - Make sure you have a camera connected and the weight file.
 - If you didn't have the weight, read the README file.

-- If you don't want to read the README file, there is the link <https://drive.google.com/file/d/13mIAXKPk6kJ8HmryrdM3k6FbiSb51-yv/view?usp=sharing>
+- If you don't want to read the README file, here is the link for the model <https://drive.google.com/file/d/13mIAXKPk6kJ8HmryrdM3k6FbiSb51-yv/view?usp=sharing>
 - Observe and execute the `step4_predict_camera.py` file.